-Farmers in the Luangwa Valley find themselves in a difficult situation.
+Farmers in Luangwa Valley find themselves in a difficult situation.
 Isolated, they struggle to get their crops to market.
 When they do, they cannot get the prices they need to support themselves.
 This means they often turn to poaching in an area known for its exceptional wild game population, setting traps for elephants, lions or antelope.

 If they abstain from poaching they receive 20% above the standard market price for their goods.
-If COMACO find that someone in their community has been poaching then the price drops to market or below market price.
+If COMACO find that someone in their community has been poaching, then the price drops to market or below market price.
 If communities show they are managing their land and resources responsibly, then the COMACO creates further market opportunities for the communities, such as investing in infrastructure, wildlife or renewable fuel.

 Dale Lewis, President and Founder, Director of Conservation and Agriculture